395t/review-assignments/_summaries/sutskever2014sequence_2.md

 ### What is the core idea?

 DNN are models that perform very well on a variety of different tasks.
-However, these models struggle with sequences, problems where the inputs and outputs are not fixed.
+However, these models struggle with sequence-to-sequence problems, tasks where the inputs and outputs are not fixed.
 Instead of DNNs, we can use two different LSTMs: one to encode the sequence of inputs into a vector representation and another to decode this vector into an output sequence.

 ###  How is it realized (technically)?